thexovc/BSCC-Token/README.md

 The frontend of this project helps a user interact with the ```mintToken``` function where the user specifies the amount to token he/she want to purchase and then pay a fee depending on the amountof tokens entered.

-The fee is 0.02 BnB per 10000 tokens minted.
+The fee is 0.02 BNB per 10000 tokens minted.